Classic Nintendo Games are (Computationally) Hard: Introduction

+For these games, we consider the decision problem of reachability: given a stage or dungeon, is it possible to reach the goal point $t$ from the start point~$s$?
 Our results apply to generalizations of the games where we \emph{only} generalize the map size and leave all other mechanics of the games as they are in their original settings.
-All of our NP-hardness proofs are by reduction from 3-SAT, and rely on a common construction.
-In addition, we show that certain Zelda games are in fact PSPACE-complete, by reducing from PushPush-1~\cite{PushPush}.
-Finally, our PSPACE-completeness results for Legend of Zelda: A Link to the Past, as well as the Donkey Kong Country games, are by reduction from True Quantified Boolean Formula (TQBF), and again rely on a common construction (which is inspired by a metatheorem from~\cite{Games}).
+Most of our NP-hardness proofs are by reduction from 3-SAT, and rely on a common construction.
+Similarly, our PSPACE-completeness results for Legend of Zelda: A Link to the Past and Donkey Kong Country games are by a reduction from True Quantified Boolean Formula (TQBF), and rely on a common construction (inspired by a metatheorem from~\cite{Games}).
+In addition, we show that several Zelda games are PSPACE-complete by reducing from PushPush-1~\cite{PushPush}.

 We can obtain some positive results if we bound the ``memory'' of the game.
 For example, recall that in Super Mario Bros.\ everything substantially off screen resets to its initial state.
 Thus, if we generalize the stage size in Super Mario Bros.\ but keep the screen size constant, then reachability of the goal can be decided in polynomial time: the state space is polynomial in size, so we can simply traverse the entire state space and check whether the goal is reachable.
 Similar results hold for the other games if we bound the screen size in Donkey Kong Country or the room size in Legend of Zelda, Metroid, and Pok\'emon.
-The screen-size bound is more realistic (though fairly large in practice), while there is no standard size for rooms in the latter three games.
+The screen-size bound is more realistic (though fairly large in practice), while there is no standard size for rooms in Metroid and Pok\'emon.

-\paragraph{Membership in PSPACE.} Most of the games considered are easily shown to be in PSPACE, because every game element's behavior is a simple (deterministic) function of the player's moves.
-Therefore, solving a level merely involves playing nondeterministically, maintaining the current game state, which is polynomial (recall that NPSPACE=PSPACE).
+\paragraph{Membership in PSPACE.} Most of the games considered are easy to show belong to PSPACE, because every game element's behavior is a simple (deterministic) function of the player's moves.
+Therefore, we can solve a level by making moves nondeterministically while maintaining the current game state (which is polynomial), and use that NPSPACE = PSPACE.

-Some other games, such as Legend of Zelda and its sequels, also include enemies and other game elements that behave pseudo-randomly.
-This is not an issue, as long as the possible random seeds are at most exponentially many, which is abundantly the case in all reasonable implementations.
+Some other games, such as Legend of Zelda and its sequels, also include enemies and other game elements that behave pseudorandomly.
+As long as the random seed can be encoded in a polynomial number of bits, which is the case in all reasonable implementations, the problem remains in PSPACE.